 Utada Hikaru (or Hikaru Utada, if you're using the Western name order), born January 19 1983, is one of Japan's prominent and successful music artists.
 Her debut album, First Love

-(1999), recorded when she was only 15 years old, is the best-selling album in Japan's history, selling over 3 million copies when it was first released.
+(1999), recorded when she was only 15 years old, is the best-selling album in Japan's history, selling at least 7.7 million copies in total (10.1 million copies worldwide), including over 2 million copies in its first week alone.
 Most of her following singles and albums went on to occupy the top ten spots on the same list.

 She writes and produces almost all of her music, differentiating her from the numerous Idol Singers